 Now that Team Go Rocket is sending in more than just Grunts, defeating the villains of Pokémon Go takes more than just a handful of recommended Pokémon.
-Every month, you have a chance to battle your way through the three top ranked executives of Team Go Rocket, leading you to a battle with Giovanni, himself, and a Legendary Shadow Pokémon!
-Even well-seasoned players, like myself, have struggled against the Team Go Rocket Executives and Giovanni.
-Fortunately, we're here to walk you through exactly what you need to take on each of these big bads!
+Every month, you have a chance to battle your way through the three top ranked executives of Team Go Rocket, leading you to a battle with Giovanni himself, and a Legendary Shadow Pokémon!
+Even well-seasoned players, like myself, have struggled against the leaders of Team Go Rocket.
+Fortunately, we here at iMore know exactly what you need to take on each of these big bads!

 What is Team Go Rocket?